 McGregor’s most famous fight came when he faced one of the greatest boxers of all time, Floyd Mayweather.
 There were long discussions about an epic showdown between an MMA fighter and a traditional Western boxer.
 That dream came to life in 2017 when McGregor and Mayweather faced off.
 In the end, Mayweather won by decision.
 However, according to reports, McGregor celebrated anyway by publicly smoking a massive cigar.

 The answer, then, is that, like many athletes, Conor McGregor does indulge in the occasional cigar.
 But, unlike some of the following fighters, he is far from an aficionado.

 John L. Sullivan

-Sullivan had a legendary cigar habit with some reporting he would smoke dozens every day.
-While the exact amount remains unclear, Sullivan advocated a cigar-friendly and is quoted as saying, “My whole life is guided by nature […] I believe there is such a thing as a man overworking himself and becoming stale.”
-That is why Sullivan advocated everything from drinking to playing late-night cards and pool too, of course, smoking cigars.
-Sullivan always said that he didn’t need more than 8-10 weeks to train for a prizefight, and then that was it…He’d simply step in the ring and destroy his opponents.
+Sullivan had a legendary cigar habit.
+Some reports suggest he smoked dozens of sticks daily.
+While the exact amount remains unclear, Sullivan advocated for cigars, among other things.
+He stated, “My whole life is guided by nature … I believe there is such a thing as a man overworking himself and becoming stale.”
+That is why Sullivan advocated everything from drinking to playing late-night cards, pool, and, of course, smoking cigars.
+Sullivan always said he didn’t need more than 8 to 10 weeks to train for a prizefight.
+But, then, that was it.
+He’d step into the ring and destroy his opponents.

 “Gentleman” Jim Corbett

-Jake LaMotta was made famous in the movie “Raging Bull,” in which Robert Di Nero plays LaMotta.
-As the title of the film suggests, LaMotta’s nickname was the “Raging Bull” (although some people called him the “Bronx Bull”) because he fought, well, like a bull.
-LaMotta would chase his opponents around the ring and eat punch after punch to get on the inside and inflict bodily damage.
-LaMotta won many of his fights with vicious body shots.
+Jake LaMotta gained fame in the movie “Raging Bull,” in which Robert DiNero plays LaMotta.
+As the film title suggests, LaMotta’s nickname was the “Raging Bull.”
+Although, some people called him the “Bronx Bull” because he fought like a bull.
+LaMotta chased his opponents around the ring and ate punch after punch to get on the inside and inflict bodily damage.
+As a result, LaMotta won many of his fights with vicious body shots.